dk-liang/dk-liang.github.io/_pages/about.md

 International Conference on 3D Vision (3DV): 2022

 ## Journal reviewer
-IEEE TPAMI, IEEE TIP, IEEE TITS, IEEE TCSVT, SCIS
+IEEE TPAMI, IJCV,IEEE TIP, IEEE TITS, IEEE TCSVT, SCIS

 News
 ======
+09 / 2023:  My TransCrowd was selected as a **Highly Cited Paper**
 09 / 2023:  One paper accepted by **IEEE TII**
 08 / 2023:  One paper accepted by **IEEE RAL**
 08 / 2023:  One paper accepted by **PRCV 2023**